Olsro/rockbox-mini2g-themes/README.md

 Licence : https://creativecommons.org/licenses/by-sa/3.0/deed.fr

-# Sprocket or Minit ?
+# Sprocket or Minim ?
 Sprocket can't show album arts but it show much more info on the WPS screen.
 Sprocket is simple and clean.

-Minit is gorgeous especially if you have album covers for most or all of your songs.
+Minim is gorgeous especially if you have album covers for most or all of your songs.
 Using a script like this one works great at building optimized covers that the Mini will not struggle to show : https://github.com/Xpl0itU/rockbox_scripts/blob/master/album_art_fix.py
-Minit even has a lockscreen if you lock your iPod while being in the homescreen, and that lockscreen is showing the current date and time which can be very useful.
+Minim even has a lockscreen if you lock your iPod while being in the homescreen, and that lockscreen is showing the current date and time which can be very useful.